-According to TheTruthAboutCars.com, Maserati sales in the land of the free have risen a staggering 307% through the first nine months of 2014, eclipsing those of Jaguar – a far more established and (theoretically) higher-volume luxury brand.
+According to The Truth About Cars, Maserati sales in the land of the free have risen a staggering 307% through the first nine months of 2014, eclipsing those of Jaguar – a far more established and (theoretically) higher-volume luxury brand.
 A similar story is unfolding here in Britain.
 According to figures released by the SMMT in August, Maserati’s UK sales have risen an impressive 274% so far this year.

 Suddenly, Sergio Marchionne’s vow to grow Maserati’s volumes to 50,000 units per annum by 2015 seems a good deal more plausible.
 As recently as 2012, the brand sold just over 6,000 cars worldwide.
 Last year, on the back of two new product launches, that figure was more than doubled and with 2014 being the first full sales year for the mid-sized (and priced) Ghibli saloon, Maserati appears set to double its output once more this year.

 Because despite a historically tarnished reputation for reliability, the brand has retained its positioning as a status symbol.
-In fact, the brand’s resilience is remarkable, given just how poor the De Tomaso-era cars of the 1980’s were as ownership prospects.
+In fact, its resilience is remarkable, given just how poor the De Tomaso-era cars of the 1980’s were as ownership prospects.
 Maserati has retained its perception of high-end, high class luxury – one that has been bolstered in recent years by its well publicised engineering links to Ferrari.
 In the current marketplace, this counts for a great deal.

 Neither offer the kind of hand-crafted Italian craftsmanship one traditionally associates with the marque, and contain a lot of generic switchgear and infotainment from lesser FCA products.
 Certainly, if buyers have reservations about the new car’s appearance, it hasn’t reflected in the sales figures.

 Nor has the stigma of unreliability given customers reason for pause.
 At this end of the market, and given the level of mechanical neglect, extreme weather and high mileage US customers habitually submit their cars to, owners of European luxury cars expect a degree of unreliability.
 They also expect exemplary customer service and if Maserati’s newly expanded dealer network provide it, they should be capable of weathering the occasional storm or two.